pierre-db/BatchResize/README.md

 ## Binaries

-You can go into the distibution directory to download the x86_64 Linux AppImage.
-You will need to install the dependencies Qt 5 and Image Magick.
+You can go to the [Sourceforge](https://sourceforge.net/projects/batchresize/files/) page and grab the latest bineries for your plateform.
+On linux you may need to install the dependencies qt5 and magick.